muhammadhassaan-solves/end-to-end-secure-container-ci-cd-for-cloud-application/ci-cd-step-by-step.md

+## Step-by-Step Guide to End-to-End Container CI/CD for Cloud Application
-## Create a simple Node.js app, dockerize it, and automate build, test, push, and deployment using Jenkins.
+This guide walks through building a complete CI/CD pipeline that containerizes a Node.js app with Docker and automates build, test, push, and deployment using Jenkins, GitHub, and AWS EC2.

+##  CI/CD Pipeline Flow
+Code push → GitHub Webhook → Jenkins Pipeline → Docker build/test → Push to DockerHub → Deploy to Cloud (EC2)

 ## Requirements
 - Ubuntu 24.04 or similar Linux environment